Certain Unitary Langlands-Vogan Parameters for Special Orthogonal Groups I: Quantum Induction and Positivity of the Invariant Hermitian Form

 \subsection{Positivity of the Hermitian Form}

-Now we shall prove that for each $u \in V(\pi)$, the canonical Hermitian form on $V(\mc E_m(n)) \otimes_G u$ is positive definite.
-We shall apply Theorem \ref{posfn}. \\ \\ By Theorem \ref{vm_estimate}, the matrix coefficients of $V(\mc E_m(n))$ are bounded by a multiple of
+Now we shall apply Theorem \ref{posfn} and prove that under a certain growth condition on $\pi \in \Pi_u(SO(p,q))$ the canonical Hermitian form on $V(\mc E_m(n)) \otimes_{SO(p,q)} u$ is positive definite. \\ \\ By Theorem \ref{vm_estimate}, the matrix coefficients of $V(\mc E_m(n))$ are bounded by a multiple of